dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 <a name="source-files">
 <h2><img src="../new-icon.png" width="48" height="48">About the HTML, CSS and Dart triumvirate</h2>

-Typically three files, the HTML file, the Dart file, and the CSS file, together implement a Dart web application.
+Typically three files&mdash;an HTML file, a Dart file, and a CSS file&mdash;together implement a Dart web application.
 Each is written in a different language and each is responsible for a different aspect of the program: